 The smell smacks you in the face like a cartoon rake from a solid 200-meters away.
 Usually, you smell it from further out than that, depending on the direction of the wind.

-The “great” 19,200-square-meter Koh Lan landfill, located near the center of one of Thailand’s most beautiful tourist islands, is home to over 50,000 tons of reeking, rotting trash that’s slowly accumulated over the past six years.
+The “great” Koh Lan landfill, which sprawls over 2 hectares on one of Thailand’s most beautiful islands, is home to over 50,000 tons of reeking, rotting trash that’s slowly accumulated over six years.

 Most garbage dumps don’t have a listing on Google Maps.
 This one does.

-Its very existence, activists and locals say, is a testament to the lack of waste management solutions being offered by the Thai government.
+Its very existence, activists and local residents say, is a testament to the lack of waste management solutions being offered by the government.
 And as the sixth-largest contributor of ocean plastic pollution in the world, Thailand is desperately in need of solutions.

-While responsible for the deaths of hundreds of birds and fish every year, the issue was dramatically underscored in June, when a dead whale that had washed up in a canal in Songkhla province was discovered to have more than 80 plastic bags in its stomach.
+While responsible for the deaths of hundreds of birds and fish every year, the issue was dramatically underscored in June, when a dead whale washed up in a canal in Songkhla province with more than 80 plastic bags in its stomach.

 Since then, the kingdom’s waste management has been under a fresh international microscope, and with good reason, argues Greenpeace Southeast Asia director Tara Buakamsri.